-- For luminescence dating, samples were obtained from ca. 10 cm diameter cores recovered in plastic liners (Table 1); three samples were taken from the gravelly to sandy diamicton unit (RIN1, 2, 3), one sample of lacustrine sands (RIN4) and one of gravelly sand and silt (RIN13).
-The two latter bracket the fine-grained, lacustrine unit whereof another three samples were taken (RIN5, 6, 8).
-Sample material was collected in ca. 10 cm segments whereby the outer rind and the surface, exposed to - 105 daylight during core cutting and splitting, were allocated for dose rate determination and the inner core was used for De determination.
+For luminescence dating, samples were obtained from ca. 10 cm diameter cores recovered in plastic liners (Table 1).
+A total of eight samples were taken: three samples from the gravelly to sandy diamicton unit (RIN1, 2, 3), one sample of lacustrine sands (RIN4), and one sample of gravelly sand and silt (RIN13).
+The two latter samples bracket the fine-grained lacustrine unit, whereof another three samples were taken (RIN5, 6, 8).
+Sample material was collected in ca. 10 cm segments, whereby the outer rind and the surface, exposed to daylight during core cutting and splitting, were allocated for dose rate determination, and the inner core was used for $D{\rm e}$ determination.